UniversalDependencies/UD_Swedish-LinES/README.txt

   - a new split of the treebank into train, dev and test data
   - addition of sentence id:s and text comment for every tree
   - addition of document boundaries
+  - addition of SpaceAfter=No features in the MISC column
   - more fixed phrases have been recognized as such
   - sentences of the form '"I'm hungry", said John', where the root previously was 'said' have been reanalyzed in accordance with the UD guidelines, 'said' then linking to 'hungry' as 'parataxis'